Pueblo County Schools

 Healthy School Meals for All

-All students in District 70 will have access to free, healthy and nutritious school meals beginning in the 2023-24 school year thanks to the Healthy School Meals for All (HSMA) program approved by Colorado voters.
+All students in District 70 will have access to free, healthy and nutritious school meals beginning the 2023-24 school year thanks to the Healthy School Meals for All (HSMA) program approved by Colorado voters.

 What Families Can Expect for the 2023-24 School Year